softsideoftech/content/pages/buy-in-and-alignment.md

 I spent a long time beating myself up over it because I should have known better.
 I resolved to do better next time.

 In between my mental beatings, I reflected on where I went wrong.
-The following are the fruits of those reflections.
+What follows is the fruit of those reflections.

 ---